 What to expect when you contact us

 All of our services are confidential, non-judgemental and independent.
 We are here to listen, not to tell you what to do.
-You can visit the pages on our telephone support, email support, support group, advocacy and counselling. services in order to find out more about what to expect when you get in touch.
+You can visit the pages on our phone support, email support, support groups, advocacy and counselling services in order to find out more about what to expect when you get in touch.

 We will only break confidentiality if you give us your express permission to, or if you've given us relevant information and we're concerned for your (or somebody else's) safety.